 - Investigate a set of internal, external IP addresses or domain names that are identified as suspicious and need further investigation.

 - You have set up a honeypot to detect security risks and want to check on the interaction that has been made with it.

-Start your investigation via the topological view, specifying the IP address of interest and the estimate time frame to narrow the investigation time windows.
+Start your investigation via the topological view, specifying the IP address of interest and the estimated time frame to narrow the investigation time windows.

 7. Cisco IWAN Enhancements

 The Bandwidth and Utilization widgets like the “App Group (DSCP) Bandwidth by Service Provider” widget shown below, now allow you to focus on end-user traffic.
 The WAN dashboard gives you the ability to toggle the hiding of Cisco IWAN smart probes by using the “Enable SD-WAN Control Filter.”

 The “Hide SD-WAN Control” filter is shipped in this release.
 You can use this filter for topology and reports.